Numerical solution of the Boltzmann equation with S-model collision integral using tensor decompositions: Tensorized discrete velocity method

 \section{Tensorized discrete velocity method}

-In the tensorized version of the method all low-rank arrays are constructed immediately in the TT form.
-Since the Maxwell distribution function is the product of 3 1D functions, we can construct the TT tensor with ranks 1 with corresponding TT-cores (projections of 1D functions onto 1D mesh).
+In the tensorized version of the method, all low-rank arrays are constructed directly in the Tucker form.
+For example, since the Maxwell distribution function is the product of three 1D functions, we can explicitly construct the Tucker tensor with ranks 1 and with the corresponding factors:

-Since the tensors $\hat{\xi}_1, \hat{\xi}_2, \hat{\xi}_3$ also have rank 1, most of the tensors arising in the calculation of the collision integral have small ranks.
-For example, the tensor $\hat{f}^S$ has TT ranks $\le 10$, regardless of the size of the velocity mesh.

-The tensor $\hat{\xi}_n$ on each face has a TT rank of $\le 3$ (actually, ranks are at most $2$), because it is the sum of three rank-1 tensors:
+Since the tensor for the Shakhov function is computed from simple tensors of ranks 1, we can easily prove estimates for its ranks.
+First, we prove an auxiliary statement: \begin{lemma} For any vectors $w_1(i_1), w_2(i_2), w_3(i_3)$ tensor $\hat{A}$ of the form

+can be expressed in the Tucker format with ranks $2$. \end{lemma} \begin{proof} It can be verified by the direct computation that the Tucker tensor with the following core and factors is equal to $\hat{A}$:

+\end{proof} Using this observation, we can prove the following proposition. \begin{proposition} For any velocity grid, tensor $\hat{f}^S$ can be represented in the Tucker format with ranks $5$. \end{proposition} \begin{proof} Expression for $\hat{f}^S$ has the following structure: